knknkn1162/mdrec/README.md

 ## Usage

 + By default, results are also displayed in jupyter notebook, so if you switch off the option, let `r.rec(obj, display_notebook=False)`.

+## Configuration

++ If you use `MDRec.to_html`, note that this call [Grip](https://github.com/joeyespo/grip) implicitly.
+To set username and password, see the link, https://github.com/joeyespo/grip#configuration.